DevExpress-Examples/winforms-pivot-change-summarydisplaytype-in-context-menu/Readme.md

 # Pivot Grid for WinForms - How to change SummaryDisplayType in the Context Menu

-The following example shows how to customize the Number field header's context menu in the [PivotGridControl.PopupMenuShowing](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.PopupMenuShowing) event handler.
+The following example shows how to customize the field header's context menu in the [PivotGridControl.PopupMenuShowing](https://docs.devexpress.com/WindowsForms/DevExpress.XtraPivotGrid.PivotGridControl.PopupMenuShowing) event handler.
 The event allows you to change the Summary Display Type of the field.

 ![custom-context-menu](images/custom-context-menu.png)

-Set the [PivotGridFieldOptions.AllowRunTimeSummaryChange](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPivotGrid.PivotGridFieldOptions.AllowRunTimeSummaryChange) property to true to allow a user to change the data field’s summary type.
+Set the [PivotGridFieldOptions.AllowRunTimeSummaryChange](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPivotGrid.PivotGridFieldOptions.AllowRunTimeSummaryChange) property to **true** to allow a user to change the data field’s summary type.

 <!-- default file list -->
 ## Files to Look at